 You can get an EHIC to give you free or discounted medical treatment in countries within the European Economic Area (EEA), but the scheme may cease on 1 January 2021 - here’s what you need to do now.

-Your EHIC entitles you to free, or reduced-rate, medical treatment in all EEA countries.
+The European Health Insurance Card entitles you to free, or reduced-rate, medical treatment in all EEA countries.
 That's the European Union plus Switzerland, Iceland, Norway and Liechtenstein.

-It’s a useful addition.
-But it won't cover you for care in private medical facilities, or repatriation back to the UK if you need it.
+It’s a useful addition but it won't cover you for care in private medical facilities, or repatriation back to the UK if you need it.

 Most EU countries don't have healthcare systems like the NHS, so you'll only be able to get private treatment.

 Without travel insurance, you'd have to cover those costs for yourself.

 You should buy travel insurance with healthcare cover before you go on holiday.

 Travel insurance policies are designed to provide cover for many eventualities, including medical expenses, a trip being cut short or cancelled, and loss or theft of possessions.

 It’s advisable to take out an insurance policy as soon as possible after booking your trip, to make sure you’re covered in the event of any changes before you depart.

 When taking out travel insurance you should also check: